Dahl Class - 2S Bryon Class - 2H

 In PE, we follow the TLG scheme on learning.
 Below in a yearly overview for the topics your child will cover in Year 2.

 Our weekly PE session will take place on a Tuesday afternoon.
-We will be exploring dance and creating a fairytale dance in the hall on these afternoons.
+We will be focusing on developing our ball skills.

 - Wash your hands with soap and water often – do this for at least 20 seconds